eWaterCycle/Cesium-NcWMS/README.md

 10. Type: "bower install"
 11. Download and install ncWMS (http://www.resc.rdg.ac.uk/trac/ncWMS/)
 12. Serve some netcdf data with ncWMS via the admin interface.
+13. Serve the /app directory in the eWaterCycle-Demo directory with your webserver solution (tomcat).
-13. Open browser, go to "http://localhost:8080/eWaterCycle-Demo/app/bootstrap.html"
+14. Open browser, go to "http://localhost:8080/eWaterCycle-Demo/bootstrap.html"

 Getting started (Linux, Debian and Ubuntu based)
 -------------------------------------------------